LocalCoinIS/dev.bitshares.works/docs/development/use_cases/uc_traders.rst

 ***********

-**Traders** make use of the API provided to interact with a Graphene network (e.g. BitShares) and provide market makers and liqudity.
+**Traders** make use of the API provided to interact with a Graphene network (e.g. LocalCoin) and provide market makers and liqudity.
 The APIs can be easily used to implement automated robots for trading algorithms.

 Blockchain-based decentralized exchanged (DEX) are slightly different to